Yuriy-Svetlov/live-reload-bp/documentation/examples/gulp/README.md

 Shown here is the automatic indication of file paths to be reloaded.

 * [example-5](https://github.com/Yuriy-Svetlov/live-reload-bp/tree/main/documentation/examples/gulp/5)
+Simple use of **Live Reload Browser Page**.
 Example with Old pattern Gulp.